MohsenKoohi/BurgeCMF/README.md

 * Posts and Categories modules, which creates a simple blogging system as default
 * File Manager
 * Each module can define a cron method, which is called by the cron job periodically
+* Footer link manager to mange which items be shown in the footer

 ## Installation
 Review Web/install.md